 Hours: Monday - Friday 9-6pm, by appointment only

 If you would like to receive gallery and exhibition news, please enter your information here.

-Since its founding in 1990, the Danziger Gallery has established itself as one of the leading photography venues in the world, known for the originality and diversity of its programming, its representation of established photographers, and the influence of its new discoveries.
+Since its founding in 1989, the Danziger Gallery has established itself as one of the leading photography venues in the world, known for the originality and diversity of its programming, its representation of established photographers, and the quality of its new discoveries.

-Moving this year to a bi-level space on New York’s Lower East Side has afforded the gallery a certain nimbleness in terms of its programming allowing it to mount major shows while also responding quickly to new artists and the technological evolution of the medium.
-Its programming pulls from the worlds of art, new media, and print to create an up to date vision of photography's place in the world.
+In conjunction with original online exhibitions, the gallery can now mount major shows while also responding to new artists and the ongoing technological evolution of the medium and the business.
+Encouraging original collaborations, our programming now pulls from the worlds of art, new media, and print to create an up to date vision of photography's place in the world.